-Today’s hyper-competitive, dynamic, and ever changing economy presents numerous challenges for anyone looking to launch or sustain their career.
-College senior Parker Hall choose to wait for his dream job and while doing so wrote to Mike Rowe of Dirty Jobs fame stating “I’ve spent this last year trying to figure out the right career for myself and I still can’t figure out what to do… want a career that will always keep me happy, but can allow me to have a family and get some time to travel.”
+Instead of selecting work that scared him, college senior Parker Hall choose to wait for his dream job and while doing so wrote to Mike Rowe of Dirty Jobs fame stating, “I’ve spent this last year trying to figure out the right career for myself and I still can’t figure out what to do… I want a career that will always keep me happy but can allow me to have a family and get some time to travel.”
 Hall’s thinking aligns with far too many colleges and universities are telling college students these days – follow your passion and only settle for your dream job.
 Such an approach is the opposite of what students and recent graduates should be doing.